Clear the Coast

 Clear the Coast 2018

 Once again, we face a season of work without significant government funding: although we continue to work with both federal and provincial governments, marine debris removal funding is not yet a priority for them.
-Our sincere thanks to the Sitka Foundation and our generous donors for making it possible for us to plan Clear the Coast 2018.
+Our sincere thanks to the Sitka Foundation, the Habitat Conservation Trust Fund and our generous donors for making it possible for us to plan Clear the Coast 2018.

 Please read on if you're interested in volunteering this year!